Fertitta Entertainment

-Fertitta Entertainment Inc. is a conglomerate and holding company that holds companies and investments owned by Tilman Fertitta.
+Fertitta Entertainment is an American conglomerate and holding company that holds companies and investments owned by Tilman Fertitta.
 These include Landry's, Inc., the Houston Rockets, and the Golden Nugget casinos.
 Within the portfolio are many luxury hotels and well known restaurant brands such as Rainforest Café, Del Frisco's, Bubba Gump Shrimp Company, Morton's The Steakhouse, among others.
 Additionally, the company is the largest shareholder of food delivery app ASAP.

 It is headquartered at The Post Oak tower in Uptown Houston.
 The company has achieved sponsorships and has been granted the naming rights to the Fertitta Center at the University of Houston.
+It purchased the Hard Rock Hotel & Casino Lake Tahoe in 2023, with plans to rebrand it as a Golden Nugget hotel.